top of page

 bee.jpg

 Have you thought about becoming a beekeeper, or pondered about having a beehive on your property?
 This class is a two part series on honeybees and their care in the Northland.
 Honey beekeeping is a fascinating hobby, but there are some key concepts to caring for them throughout our changing seasons.
 If you are interested in learning the basics of beekeeping, the first session will focus on introductory beekeeping, helping you to decide if this hobby is right for you.
 Intro to Honey Beekeeping II will focus on the more in-depth details of honey production, swarming, and over-wintering.
 You must take Intro to Honey Beekeeping I to register for the second session.
-Class tentatively scheduled for Wednesday July 12th from 4:30-6:30 pm on the farm.
+First session will be held on Wednesday January 22nd from 6 - 8pm and the second session will be held on Thursday January 23rd from 6 - 8pm at the Two Harbors High School's Community Education Room.

 bottom of page